JennEYoon/learn-mldl/README.md

    - http://faculty.marshall.usc.edu/gareth-james/ISL/
    - http://faculty.marshall.usc.edu/gareth-james/ISL/ISLR%20Seventh%20Printing.pdf

- * See **books** folder for more resources.

 **Folder Organization:**

 Folder structure will be either by topic or by class name.

  * CS231n - folder for learning Stanford class Convolutional Neural Networks for Visual Recognition.
- * dlai - folder for Coursera.com DeepLearning.AI Specialization classes
-   - Moved to "deep-learning" repo.
- * fastai - deep learning classes by fast.ai.
+ * fastai - 2018 and 2019 versions, deep learning classes by fast.ai.
- * fluentpy -- moved from repo "fluentpy", keep my exercises from Fluent Python (1st ed) book.
+ * fluentpy -- my exercises from Fluent Python (1st ed) book.

 I am also a member of a Meetup group in Sterling, Virginia that is studying data science classes together.
 Our group is focusing on Coursera Deep Learning AI Specialization, starting in September 2019 and continuing into 2020.
  * https://www.meetup.com/Data-Science-Machine-Learing-Collaborative-Learning-Group/